aolney/ct-modular-book/docs/07-fun-mod-modifiers.md

 Second, Fourier introduces [Gibbs error](https://en.wikipedia.org/wiki/Gibbs_phenomenon) that you can see in Figure \@ref(fig:square-fourier-2-harmonics-2) as peaks where there should be 90 degree angles in the square wave.
 If we were to use Fourier as the basis of a filter, those peaks would introduce ringing artifacts.

-(ref:vcf-square-out) VCF output on a square wave.
-The figure has been aligned and scaled for comparison to Figure \@ref(fig:square-fourier-2-harmonics-2).
+(ref:vcf-square-out) VCF output on a square wave that has been aligned and scaled for comparison to Figure \@ref(fig:square-fourier-2-harmonics-2).
 Note the relatively flat low and high regions of the wave, which imply the presence of higher harmonics.

 <div class="figure">
 <img src="images/vcf-square-out.png" alt="(ref:vcf-square-out)" width="100%" />